Paleo Bird's Nest (Whole30, Dairy Free)

 I'm starting this post off with a warning that I may or may not be going crazy.
 Not quite certifiable, but give me a couple more weeks of not being able to run and I can guarantee I will be there.
 This whole shoulder thing is really bumming me out.
 Running is a therapeutic activity for me so not being able to just head out and hit the road for a few miles is driving me insane.
 I see dozens of people running through the city and all I want to do is be them.
 Or trip them.
 It really depends on my cranky level for the day.
 I mean, COME ON!
 Chicago has finally decided to let it be summer and I can't do one of my favorite outdoor activities!
 Have I complained enough yet?
 Yes?
 Ok, fine.

-1 tbs butter, ghee or oil
+- 1 tbs butter, ghee or oil

-dash each of pepper, paprika
+- dash of paprika

-2 large organic/cage-free eggs
+- 2 lg eggs

-1 tbs oil for pan
+- 1 tbs coconut oil for pan

-*optional: crushed red pepper
+- crushed red pepper *OPTIONAL